pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"logging-unsupported-format"+OR+"E1200")

 ### [E1201](#E1201) (logging-format-truncated)<a name="E1201"></a>
-Logging format string ends in middle of conversion specifier Used when a logging statement format string terminates before the end of a conversion specifier.
+Logging format string ends in middle of conversion specifier.

+Used when a logging statement format string terminates before the end of a conversion specifier.

 **:x: Incorrect code**